MicrosoftDocs/sdk-api/sdk-api-src/content/sensorsapi/ne-sensorsapi-location_desired_accuracy.md

 ### -field LOCATION_DESIRED_ACCURACY_DEFAULT

-Indicates that the sensor should use the accuracy for which it can optimize power and other such cost considerations.
+The sensor should use the accuracy for which it can optimize power use and other cost considerations.

 ### -field LOCATION_DESIRED_ACCURACY_HIGH

-Indicates that the sensor should deliver the highest-accuracy report possible.
+The sensor should deliver the most accurate report possible.
 This includes using services that might charge money, or consuming higher levels of battery power or connection bandwidth.

 ## -see-also